AnandVittal/KYI/README.md

-# IndiHealth Guard - Gemma 4 Local Intelligence Platform
+# Know Your Insurance - Gemma 4 Local Intelligence Platform

 A high-performance Indian Health Insurance analysis platform powered by **Gemma 4** and **React**.
 This repository is designed for fully local execution using Ollama for privacy-first insurance analysis.